aitorpazos/create-debian-iso/README.md

 You can see examples in `example` directory.

-This files are expected to be made available to the container as a volume mount to `/root/files` directory
+This files are expected to be made available to the container as a volume mount to `/root/files` directory (must contain a `config` directory with the required files):

 ```
 docker run -t --rm -v $(pwd):/root/files aitorpazos/create-debian-iso